Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 eliphas_levi 3.jpg (29874 bytes)

-Eliphas Levi is the pseudonym of Alphonse Louis Constant, a French occultist and author whose work greatly influenced many of the early revivalists of the 19th century.
-Interestingly Aleister Crowley was born the same year Levi died and later claimed to be his reincarnation.
+Eliphas Levi is the pseudonym of Alphonse Louis Constant, a French occultist and author whose works greatly influenced the growing numbers of esoteric and magical Orders of the 19th century, most particularly groups such as the S.R.I.A.
+(Societas Rosicruciana in Anglia), the Hermetic Order of the Golden Dawn and Madame Blavatsky’s Theosophical Society.
+Interestingly the infamous Aleister Crowley was born the same year Levi died and later claimed to be his reincarnation.

 Constant was born in Paris on the 08th February 1810 and was the only son of a shoemaker.
 He was an intelligent young man and quick to learn but his father did not have the funds to privately educate him.
 Determined his son should have a decent education, he sent Constant to the seminary of Saint Nichols du Chardonnet and later to Saint Sulpice to be educated and trained as a priest.
 While he was there he became intrigued by a lesson received from his headmaster, who during the course of the lesson explained his belief that animal magnetism was a vital energy of the human body controlled by the “Devil”.
 This sparked his curiosity and surreptitiously he began to study all that he could find out about magic and the occult.